crispinprojects/talkcalendar/README.md

 Talk Calendar is a speaking calendar for Linux.

 Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Cinnamon, XFCE etc.).
 A screenshot of Talk Calendar is shown below.
+This version uses it own built-in speech engine.
+If your distro supports [libFlite](https://packages.debian.org/bookworm/libflite1) you may want to use the Flite shared library version of Talk Calendar which can be found [here](https://github.com/crispinprojects/talkcalendar-libflite).
+This integrates the Flite speech synthesizer shared library into Talk Calendar and provides more speech functionality.
+However, the advantage of using Talk Calendar with its own built-in speech engine is that it can compiled without any external speech synthesizer dependencies and so should be universal across different distributions.

 ![](talkcalendar.png)